axibase/atsd/integration/matlab/README.md

 ![](./resources/database_browser.png)

-Select one or more columns to open the Data Preview window displaying the first N rows of the resultset (10 by default).
+Select one or more columns to open the Data Preview window displaying the first N rows of the result set (10 by default).

 An example with the `datetime`, `value`, and `text` fields selected:

 ![](./resources/prewiew_data.png)

-The complete resultset can be imported with the **Import** button, highlighted with a green arrow.
+The complete result set can be imported with the **Import** button, highlighted with a green arrow.

 ## Load Data

-Execute the SQL query to import the resultset into a MatLab variable:
+Execute the SQL query to import the result set into a MatLab variable:

 ```matlab
 sqlquery = "SELECT * FROM gc_time_percent LIMIT 50";